-All new applications, regardless of scale or size, should demonstrate that they consider their wider impact on traffic in the Parish, and demonstrate that these impacts will not negatively impact on the residents of the Parish.
+All new applications, regardless of scale or size, should demonstrate that they consider their wider impact on traffic in the parish.
 Development proposals which include improvements to road safety and encourage walking, cycling or the use of public transport will be looked on favourably.

-New developments should not cause negative impacts on traffic levels within the Parish, specifically at key junctions and identified pinch points (such as along Church Road and Brickhouse Lane corner), as identified on the proposals map.
+New developments should not cause negative impacts on traffic levels within the parish, specifically at key junctions and identified pinch points (such as along Church Road and Brickhouse Lane corner), as identified on the proposals map.